 The fact that “fear of embarrassment” (יָרֵא בּשֶׁת) is an anagram of the Torah’s first word (בְּרֵאשִׁית) suggests that God begins the Torah with the second letter of the Hebrew alphabet, beit (ב), which is also the first letter of “embarrassment” (בּוּשָׁה).
 The Ba’al Shem Tov teaches that beit is the garment of the first letter of the alphabet, alef.
 So, if beit represents embarrassment, what does the alef represent?
 Faith (אֱמוּנָה), which begins with the letter alef.
 The embarrassment is the garment of the faith.
 Higher fear of Heaven is motivated by the point of faith within.

 What causes us to look for pleasure in foreign places?
 Why do so many Jewish souls go astray?
 If we keep ourselves isolated from the world, will this prevent our youth from going astray?
 On a superficial level, yes.
 But on a deeper level, it is our faith that needs to be strengthened.
 How do we strengthen our faith?
 By believing that we are standing before God 24 hours a day, 7 days a week.
 Just as the penetrating eyes of a Torah scholar make us feel uncomfortable, so when we are aware that we are standing before God, we are overwhelmed with embarrassment.
 On a deeper level, faith also means ‘covenant’.
 I can only be embarrassed in the face of someone to whom I feel connected, to someone with whom I share a covenant.
 This embarrassment is completely positive.
-It is a faith-strengthener, the inner motivation that keeps us connected and focused on serving G-d because we wish to do His will – instead of dreaming up visions of imaginary pleasures in Paris.
+It is a faith-strengthener, the inner motivation that keeps us connected and focused on serving G-d because we wish to do His will – instead of dreaming up visions of imaginary pleasures abroad.

 לעילוי נשמת ר’ אלימלך בן משה ואלטעה נעכה בת חיים נוטה